jlchang/2024-05-09-Unix_Shell_pilot/episodes/02-the-filesystem.md

 You'll need to substitute `<username>` with your Broad username (without angle brackets).

-These two commands have the same effect, they both take us to the `.hidden` directory.
+These two commands have the same effect, they both take us to the `Green_Eggs_and_Ham` directory.
-The first uses the absolute path, giving the full address from the home directory.
-The second uses a relative path, giving only the address from the working directory.
+The first uses a relative path, giving only the address from the working directory (in this case, your home directory).
+The second uses the absolute path, giving the full address from the root directory.
 A full path always starts with a `/`.
 A relative path does not.

 A relative path is like getting directions from someone on the street.
 They tell you to